-I am rooted in abstract expressionism.
-I use gestural and process painting and employ various tools to move paint across my canvas.
+Rooted in abstract expressionism, Ian Baker Johnson engages in gestural mark-making and process painting while employing various tools to move paint across her canvas.

 Ian Baker Johnson

 Opening Reception February 9th at 4:30pm